Partition of Unity Neural Networks for Interpretable Classification with Explicit Class Regions: Experiments

 \emph{Expressiveness.} The partition of unity constraint does not limit PUNN's ability to learn complex decision boundaries.
 All configurations achieve near-perfect accuracy on problems requiring highly nonlinear separators, including the two-spiral Helix dataset.
 PUNN-Sigma achieves 100\% on Helix with only 1{,}185 parameters, demonstrating that the sigmoid gate with NN-parametrized domain is highly efficient.

-\emph{Parameter efficiency via multiple partitions.} For gates with compact support like the bump function, there is a trade-off between network capacity and number of partitions.
-A single bump gate with a large NN (128 hidden units, 17{,}026 parameters) achieves 99.5\% on Helix.
-However, using 8 partitions with smaller NNs (16 hidden units each) achieves the same 99.5\% accuracy with only 2{,}366 parameters---a 7$\times$ reduction.
-This is because each partition can cover a local region of the spiral, reducing the complexity required of each individual gate.
-This suggests that for complex or disconnected decision regions, increasing the number of partitions is more parameter-efficient than increasing network capacity.
+\emph{Parameter efficiency via multiple partitions.} For gates with compact support like the bump function, the partition-of-unity construction allows a trade-off between the capacity of each individual gate and the number of partitions.
+Table~\ref{tab:helix-partition-sweep} explores this trade-off on the Helix dataset.
+A single high-capacity bump gate (2 partitions, $128$ hidden units, $17{,}026$ parameters) achieves $99.50 \pm 0.32\%$ accuracy.
+Replacing it with $8$ partitions of $16$ hidden units each preserves accuracy ($99.60 \pm 0.20\%$) using $2{,}366$ parameters---a $7\times$ parameter reduction with comparable or slightly improved performance.
+This supports the intuition that, for complex or disconnected decision regions, multiple smaller gates can collectively cover the boundary more efficiently than a single large gate.

+Pushing this further is not free.
+Configurations with very small per-gate capacity (e.g., $8$ partitions of $8$ hidden units, or $16$ partitions of $4$) become unstable across random seeds, with standard deviations exceeding $5$ percentage points.
+The sweet spot is intermediate: enough partitions to localize the decision boundary, but enough capacity per gate that each individual decision is reliably learned.

 \emph{Interpretability.} Unlike standard neural networks, PUNN provides built-in probabilistic outputs through its partition of unity structure.
-The visualizations in Figure~\ref{fig:partition_functions_shape} demonstrate how the input space is explicitly partitioned, offering insight into the model's decision-making that is not readily available from softmax-based classifiers.
+The visualizations in Figure~\ref{fig:synthetic_partition_functions} demonstrate how the input space is explicitly partitioned, offering insight into the model's decision-making that is not readily available from softmax-based classifiers.